rotsix/bin/README.md

 ```

 ## themer
-Ultra-simple theme manager and switcher
+Ultra-simple theme manager and switcher.

 ##### Install
 Just copy in your `$PATH`

 ##### Config
-You can directly modify the script to adapt to your uses
+You can directly modify the script to adapt to your uses.

 ##### Usage
 ```